apache/druid/docs/ingestion/automatic-compaction.md

 the auto-compaction configuration does not include task-specific properties found in a typical Druid ingestion spec.
 The following properties are automatically set by the Coordinator:
 * `type`: Set to `compact`.
 * `id`: Generated using the task type, datasource name, interval, and timestamp.
+The task ID is prefixed with `coordinator-issued`.
 * `context`: Set according to the user-provided `taskContext`.

 For more details on each of the specs in an auto-compaction configuration, see [Automatic compaction dynamic configuration](../configuration/index.md#automatic-compaction-dynamic-configuration).